candiddev/etcha/README.md

 ## License

-The code in this repository is licensed under personal, non-production [source-available license](./LICENSE.md).
-Visit https://etcha.dev/pricing/ to purchase license exemptions.
+The code in this repository is licensed under a personal, non-production [source-available license](./LICENSE.md).
+Visit https://etcha.dev/pricing/ for additional licensing options.

 ## Development